 Getting to Universal Studios Hollywood

-Here are some Metro tips worth noting: The Metrolink tickets are also good for Metro busses.
-Also, there is a new Metro rail line opening May 2016 that will take riders to Santa Monica!
-Santa Monica is home to iconic pier and beautiful beach.
+Here are some Metro tips worth noting: The Metrolink tickets are also good for Metro buses.
+Also, there is a new Metro rail line that takes riders to Santa Monica!
+Santa Monica is home to the iconic pier and beautiful beach.

 Using Bus Tours

 There are a number of companies that offer transportation and tours between LA and Orange County.
-Some of them take you from Anaheim to Universal Studios Hollywood and include a bus tour of Hollywood.
-You will have to shop around for the best deal, but a family of four can expect to pay about $120 to $200 for this service and much more if it includes theme park tickets.
-You might have to weigh the costs of taking the train or simply renting a car and parking.
-Parking at Universal costs $18 per car (more if you choose closer parking).
+Some of them take you from your hotel in Anaheim to Universal Studios Hollywood and include a bus tour of Hollywood.
+You will have to shop around for the best deal, but a family of four can expect to pay about $120 to $200 for this service, and much more if it includes theme park tickets.
+You might have to weigh the cost of taking the train or simply renting a car and parking.
+Parking at Universal costs $25 per car (more if you choose closer parking).

 You have to weigh in your family’s ages, time schedule, interests and budget to find the right form of transportation for you.
-For some people, being able to relax on a train rather than navigate traffic and unfamiliar freeways, which can stretch up to seven lanes wide in some spots yet shrink down to one lane in others, to be priceless.
+For some people, being able to relax on a train or bus rather than navigating traffic and unfamiliar freeways (which can stretch up to seven lanes wide in some spots yet shrink down to one lane in others) is priceless.
 For others, they want to come and go on their own without adhering to a schedule.

 We are hoppy to present the various options in travel planning so you can find the plan that works best for you and your family.
 Have a question about public transportation to Disneyland and Universal Studios Hollywood?
 Share it in comments below.